sumitdighe/VRTS_uconnect_hackathon_2024/README.md

 1. Install the required Python packages:
   !pip install streamlit, pycaret, streamlit_lottie, pytz

-2. Create a file named app.py and all your code in this file.
+2. Create a file named app.py and add all your code in this file.

 3. Execute the command in a terminal or shell environment, it will retrieve and display the public IPv4 address of the machine.
-Copy the address generated in the tunnel website
+Copy the address generated in the tunnel website <br>
   !wget -q -O - ipv4.icanhazip.com

-4. Run the Streamlit app and localtunnel for exposing the web application:
+5. Run the Streamlit app and localtunnel for exposing the web application: <br>
   !streamlit run app.py & npx localtunnel --port 8501